-- 1.5.1.1.1 The permittee must conduct monthly monitoring for all parameters at the following stations (See Attachment A: Maps showing sampling locations). - 1.5.1.1.1 Sherman Creek above Outfall 001at station SH109, below the outfall at station SH113, and in Lower Sherman Creek at station SH105; - 1.5.1.1.2 Slate Creek prior to Outfall 002 mixing with Upper Slate Lake water within the bypass pipe at either station MLA or from the bypass pipe, Site 5 at the tree-line below the TTF dam, 10m upstream of the confluence with West Fork Slate Creek at station SLB, and 30m downstream of the confluence with West Fork Slate Creek at station SLC; and - 1.5.1.1.3 Johnson Creek above any mine runoff from present mining activities at station JS2 and below the mill at station JS5.
+- 1.5.1.1.1 The permittee must conduct monthly monitoring at the following stations (See Attachment A: Maps showing sampling locations): - 1.5.1.1.1 Sherman Creek above Outfall 001at station SH109, below the confluence with Ophir Creek at station SH113, and in Lower Sherman Creek at station SH105; - 1.5.1.1.1.2 Slate Creek prior to Outfall 002 mixing with Upper Slate Lake water within the bypass pipe at either station MLA or from the bypass pipe, 10m upstream of the confluence with West Fork Slate Creek at station SLB, and 30m downstream of the confluence with West Fork Slate Creek at station SLC; and

-- 1.5.1.1.2 Additional monitoring for manganese shall be conducted at site SH113 and Site 5 at the tree line below the TTF dam.
-Monitoring at SH113 shall be increased to once every 2 weeks.
-Monitoring at Site 5 shall be monthly with samples taken mid-way between the sample times at Site SLB.
-This additional monitoring shall continue until two months after water quality criteria have been met in the receiving waters. - 1.5.1.1.3 The date, time, and weather conditions shall be recorded for each sample taken. - 1.5.1.2 All receiving water samples must be grab samples. - 1.5.1.3 All receiving water samples must be analyzed for the parameters listed in Table 5 to achieve MLs less than the effluent limits of the limited parameters.
+- 1.5.1.1.1.3 Johnson Creek above any mine runoff from present mining activities at station JS2 and below the mill at station JS5. - 1.5.1.1.2 The date, time, and weather conditions shall be recorded for each sample taken. - 1.5.1.2 All receiving water samples must be grab samples. - 1.5.1.3 All receiving water samples must be analyzed for the parameters listed in Table 5 to achieve MLs less than the effluent limits of the limited parameters.
 For parameters not limited in Permit Parts 1.2 or 1.3, the MLs in Table 6 must be utilized.